Joint Ventures 2024

 • The enactment of the Business Facilitation Act 2023 – the law amended some of the provisions of the Companies and Allied Matters Act 2020 (CAMA) (Nigerian company law).
 One of the significant provisions of the new law will impact greatly on foreign direct investment (FDI) in Nigeria.
 The law expanded the categories of foreign companies that may be exempted from registration under CAMA.
 This provision aims to promote the ease of doing business in Nigeria and essentially attract foreign investors and collaboration with local businesses, thereby enhancing collaboration between businesses not only locally but also on a global scale.

-• The recapitalisation of banks in Nigeria – the Central Bank of Nigeria recently issued directives to banks in Nigeria to increase their share capital across different licence categories.
+• The recapitalisation of banks in Nigeria – the Central Bank of Nigeria (CBN) recently issued directives to banks in Nigeria to increase their share capital across different licence categories.
 This development will mainly affect joint ventures in terms of financing and investment.
 With increase in share capital by banks, banks will be able to provide more funding for businesses (including joint ventures) without exceeding their single obligor limits.

 • The enactment of the Electricity Act 2023 – the law aims to promote PPP across the industry and introduced tax incentives for businesses that generate energy from renewable sources.
 This is an incentive many renewable energy providers may wish to consider.